-Students are required to enrol concurrently in CAM518 and CAM519.
+Note: Students are required to enrol concurrently in CAM524 and CAM525.

 |Unit name||Medicine Year 5 - 5A|

 |Coordinator||Doctor Rohan Church|

 |Hobart||Semester 1 (MBBS Years 3-5 only)||On-Campus||International||Domestic|